 6. Clear communication is everything

 It’s every vacation rental owner’s worst nightmare when guests wait until they arrive home to mention their bad experience.
-If this does happen, simply explain in a friendly manner that if these issues had been reported during the guest’s stay, there were measures you could’ve taken to help make their vacation a more positive experience.
+If this does happen, take the opportunity to explain (in a friendly manner!) that owners always prefer guests to report any issues during the stay, as there are measures in place to help make their vacation a more positive experience.

 To avoid this happening altogether, ensure that you make it clear from the beginning of the stay that if any problems should arise, your guest is to contact you – no matter what time of day or how small the issue.